History of Ubisoft in Timeline

 March 1986: Ubi Soft Founded

-May 1986: Sylvie Hugonnier Leaves Ubi Soft
+May 1986: Sylvie Hugonnier leaves Ubi Soft

-June 1986: Ubi Soft Moves to Créteil
+June 1986: Move to Créteil

 In June 1986, Ubi Soft moved its operations from Paris to Créteil.

-1986: Guillemot Informatique Earnings
+1986: Guillemot Informatique's Revenue

-January 1987: Zombi Sales and Distribution Partnerships
+January 1987: Sales and Distribution Partnerships for Zombi and Commando

 1988: Yves Guillemot Appointed CEO

-1993: Guillemot Informatique Becomes Largest Distributor in France
+1993: Largest Distributor in France

-Around 1995, Hascoët worked alongside Ancel on Rayman to help refine the game.
+In 1995, Hascoët worked alongside Ancel on Rayman to help refine the game.

 1995: Rayman Released

-1996: Initial Public Offering and Studio Expansion
+1996: Initial Public Offering and Studio Expansions

-In 1997, Ubi Soft established a worldwide studio in Montreal.
+In 1997, Ubisoft established a worldwide studio in Montreal.

-In 1998, Ubi Soft established a worldwide studio in Milan.
+In 1998, Ubisoft established a worldwide studio in Milan.

-1999: Crytek Demonstrates X-Isle: Dinosaur Island at E3
+1999: Crytek demoed X-Isle: Dinosaur Island

 2000: Acquisition of Red Storm Entertainment

-In 2000, Ubi Soft purchased Red Storm Entertainment for €170 million, gaining access to the Tom Clancy's series of games.
+In 2000, Ubisoft acquired Red Storm Entertainment, gaining access to the Tom Clancy's series.

 March 2001: Acquisition of The Learning Company's Entertainment Division